 • To provide a safe space in stressful situations

-However you may personally feel about dog crates, the fact is that in an emergency your dog is often safer in a crate than he would be in a harness or simply left on his own.
+However you may personally feel about dog crates, the fact is that in an emergency your dog is often safer in a crate than they would be in a harness or simply left on their own.
 It's important to remember that, while there may be exceptions for dogs with traumatic backgrounds, generally dogs don't share the negative associations we humans attach to crates.
 And for those that do, those negative associations can be turned into positive ones.

 Challenges of Training Older Dogs

-The phrase "you can't teach a old dog new tricks" is patently untrue.
+The phrase "you can't teach an old dog new tricks" is patently untrue.
 Older dogs are most certainly capable of learning new things, but training them can be more challenging than crate training a puppy!
 For puppies, everything is new and exciting, and they haven't become attached to routines.
 Older dogs, on the other hand, are creatures of habit, and sometimes it's necessary to help them unlearn old habits before they can learn new ones.
 The key is to be patient.
 It might take a lot of repetition and practice, but eventually your older pooch will rise to the occasion.

 On the other hand, a calmer, older dog might appreciate the cozy hideaway of a crate more than a puppy would.
 Choose a low-traffic, quiet location for the crate so he can escape to it for a nap during your next holiday party or loud day with the kids.